cooptimize/Power-BI-Check-In-App/README.md

 <img width="1514" alt="image" src="https://user-images.githubusercontent.com/105446443/197231484-1cc0070d-6dd1-4fd2-bcd2-d3902282862a.png">

 ## Inside Power BI Desktop
 The best part of this App is it sits inside Power BI Desktop - right where you are authoring Reports or Data Models.
-When you are finished making changes, you don't need to login somewhere else to document what changed.
+When you are finished making changes, the Documentation and Publishing experience is sitting in front of you.

 You can also view the Change History inside the .pbix file.